Addie Anderson Wilson

 Addie Anderson Wilson (August 17, 1876 – October 8, 1966) was an American composer, organist and carillonist who was born in Lawrenceville, Alabama, and lived in Alabama for most of her life.
 She studied music with Mary Carr Moore and M. Wilson.
 She married William Sidney Wilson on November 9, 1892, and they had one son.

+Life and career

 Wilson was active in civic affairs and music organizations, winning awards and holding several elected positions, such as: